Preparing Educators to Design, Launch, and Lead Successful EL Education Network Schools

 Experience leading school-based or community-based teams and/or initiatives to achieve results

-Commitment to opening a new school in Washington, DC or metro Denver, CO by fall of 2020
+Commitment to opening a new school in Massachusetts or Georgia by fall of 2020

 Visionary, entrepreneurial perspective as a leader and change-maker